krazkidd/lineup/README.md

 * Customizable team colors
 * Dark mode

 The app can be used without an active internet connection by making use of local browser storage.

-Only static Nuxt deployments are supported at this time.
-That is, rendering is all on the client-side rather than server side.
-(But that's okay, because you can host the static site files for free with some cloud providers!)
+(This may change in the future.)

 ## Development